vmthunder/spec/thunder-boost_snapshot_with_cache.rst

 Currently, Nova supports to boot up virtual machines (VMs) through Cinder-based volume or snapshot.
 When booting up a single VM, these approaches can reduce network load through on-demand transfer of boot-up data.
-However, when multiple homogeneous VMs are booted, the boot-up data has to be transferred for each VM even if some of the VMs are on the same host, which results in unnecessarily high network load and long boot-up delay.
+However, when multiple homogeneous VMs are booted, the boot-up data has to be transferred seperately for each VM even if some of the VMs are on the same host, which results in unnecessarily high network load and long boot-up delay.

 Use Cases
 ----------

-We propose a new type of snapshot (VMT-snapshot).
-End users will be able to use VMT-snapshot to boot up multiple homogeneous VMs.
+We propose a new type of snapshot (VMT-snapshot) to address the above mentioned problem.
+End users will be able to use
+VMT-snapshot to boot up multiple homogeneous VMs.
 This will reduce boot-up data transfer and accelerate the boot-up process.